zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated_runners.md

 To view only runner logs use the filter: `fluentd_tag: -fleeting-logs`.
 The full value is `cloudwatch.<name>-fleeting-logs`, where `<name>` is the value of the name attribute in the [Runner Model](https://gitlab-com.gitlab.io/gl-infra/gitlab-dedicated/runner-model-schema/).

-Only `gitlab-runner` and `systemd` are send to OpenSearch.
+Only `gitlab-runner` and `systemd` are sent to OpenSearch.
 For job logs reach out to the customer.

 ## Monitoring

-Hosted Runners monitoring can be done through Grafana.
-Details on how to access Grafana can be seen in [GitLab Dedicated Observability and Monitoring (Grafana)](dedicated_instance_health).
+Monitoring Hosted Runners is done in Grafana.
+Details on how to access Grafana is found in [GitLab Dedicated Observability and Monitoring (Grafana)](dedicated_instance_health).

-Once in Grafana go to **Dashboards** and search the **Hosted Runner(s) Overview** dashboard.
+Once in Grafana, go to **Dashboards** and search the **Hosted Runner(s) Overview** dashboard.
 This dashboard has pots on different runner metrics.
-The dashboard is available for all customers but isonly populated if Hosted Runners are being used by the customer.
+The dashboard is available for all customers but is only populated if Hosted Runners are being used by the customer.

 ## Architecture